jeffrey3107/currency-converter/README.md

 # currency-converter
 simple currency converter
-an application that converts your currencies
+an application that does simple currency conversions